srini88/angular/README.md

 # angular
 Sample Angular application from Scratch

-used the tutorial from Lynda.com
+search artists from a json file